szymon2024/gps-labs/gps_lab08/README.md

 EN:
 ======================================================================
-SKY PLOT OF GPS SATELLITE TRAJECTORIES FROM A RINEX 3.04 NAVIGATION FILE FOR TIMES AND SATELLITES FROM A RINEX 3.04 OBSERVATION FILE
+SKY PLOT OF GPS SATELLITE TRAJECTORIES FROM A RINEX 3.04 NAVIGATION FILE FOR OBSERVATION TIMES AND SATELLITES FROM A RINEX 3.04 OBSERVATION FILE
 ======================================================================

 The program generates a sky plot of computed GPS satellite